-What kind of peanut butter should I use for peanut butter sauce?
+What kind of peanut butter is best for the sauce?

 I’m not keen on added sweetener in my sauce.
 But if you like it sweeter, you can add a drizzle of maple or agave syrup without the peanut butter itself going overboard.

 Cook pasta according to package directions.
-Drain & set aside to cool for a couple minutes.
+Drain & set aside.

-In another smaller bowl, make the peanut sauce.
+In another smaller bowl, make the peanut sauce by combining:

 Add a handful of peanuts – whole or coarsely chopped.